 a) The topic allows the speaker to speak from his/her own experience.

 b) The topics session follows a common theme (perhaps that of the Toastmaster’s chosen theme for the meeting) allowing the less experienced speakers to have some preparation time.

 The Topics Evaluator is responsible for the evaluation of the Table topics segment of the meeting.

-We typically have 6-8 Table Topics per meeting in order to keep to our maximum 2-hour meeting policy but it can be more if the session is extended due to speaker dropout.
+We typically have 4-6 Table Topics and 1-2 mini speeches per meeting in order to keep to time but it can be more if the session is extended due to speaker dropout.

 AT THE MEETING

 Take notes on each topic and prepare a 20-30 second report on each.

 When introduced by the Toastmaster, do NOT comment on the running of the topics session by the Topics Master as the General Evaluator (if on the agenda) will do this later.

 Shake the toastmasters hand, take ownership of the stage and then comment briskly on each individual contribution – there will probably only be time for 1 quick commendation, 1 recommendation and then 1 or 2 final commendations.